Skip to main content

 Solid

-This proposed law makes the federal government keep working on preventing violence between partners.
-It also makes the government talk to provinces, Indigenous groups, and others, and report on what's being done, which is good, but it doesn't create any new programs or funding.
+This proposed law makes the government keep working to stop violence between partners.
+It also makes the government talk to different groups and report on what they are doing, which is good, but it doesn't create new programs or funding.

 Things to Watch For

-• The proposed law doesn't say exactly what the 'national action' will involve.
+• The law doesn't say exactly what the government has to do to prevent violence.

 Progress